rconan/CEO/python/docs/index.rst

 .. toctree::
    :maxdepth: 2

-Cuda Engined Adaptive Optics or CEO is a CUDA library for the modeling of Adaptive Optics (AO) systems in Astronomy.
+Cuda Engined Optics or CEO is a CUDA library for the modeling of Adaptive Optics (AO) systems in Astronomy.

 CEO consists of a C++ API that hides most of the CUDA API.
 The CEO API can then be used to build AO simulations.